 Once again, select the transparency tool to partially hide the shapes created previously.
 Of course, this time you need to hide the bottom part of each shape.

 Great!
 If you want to go a little bit further, you can also change the color of the outlines.
 In this case, Most outlines were colored with a dark brown tone.
 Elements like the tongue are colored with a darker tone of red.
 That's it!
 Don't hesitate to create more dog drawings using the same technique as described above.
-Have fun and don't forget to practice! :)
+Have fun and don't forget to practice using these fun lessons below! :)